 Due to the high costs associated with UXO clearance, the Lao government has only been able to remove 1% of all remaining bombs.

 SCALA hires professional teams to clear UXO from the entire project area.
-This creates a safe working environment for our employees, many of whom are villagers who have witnessed the dangers of UXO first-hand.
+This creates a safe working environment for our employees, many of whom are villagers who have witnessed the devastating effects of UXO first-hand.

-SilviCarbon values communications and collaboration with local stakeholders highly.
-In line with this, all of our projects uphold the principles of Free, Prior and Informed Consent (FPIC) which ensures that local stakeholders understand the implications of the project thoroughly before deciding whether to allow for the activities to start.
+SilviCarbon values communication and collaboration with local stakeholders highly.
+In line with this, all of our projects uphold the principles of Free, Prior and Informed Consent (FPIC) which ensures that local stakeholders understand the implications of the project thoroughly before deciding whether to accept the project.

-SCALA maintains extensive communication throughout the operation of the project to foster the relationship with local communities and authorities.
-This relationship is mutually beneficial, as the project provides employment in a rural area with limited opportunities, where the villagers provide an eager and competent workforce in return.
+SCALA maintains extensive communication throughout the operation of the project to foster relationships with local communities and authorities.
+These are mutually beneficial, as the project provides employment in a rural area with limited opportunities, where the villagers provide an eager and competent workforce in return.

 To increase the positive impact of the project on local communities, SCALA also contributes to village funds aimed at improving the living conditions in and around the villages.
 The funds are managed by village leaders with guidance from local governments.
 The most common expenditures are infrastructure and education.